brigadecore/brigade-vsts-gateway/README.md

 > If you want to create an ingress for this gateway, change `serviceType` to `ClusterIP`, set `ingress.enabled` to `true` and provide a host.
 Also make sure to check the ingress annotations in `ingress.yaml`.

-## Create SSH Key and use it in VSTS
+## Create an SSH key and use it in VSTS

 - create an SSH key (if you want to reuse an existing key you can skip this step):